nullvalue0/S100MotherboardV5/README.md

 I have a project set up through Mouser which has most of the parts required to build this motherboard: [https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=4174963905](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=c94cd1ff3c)

 There are a few parts not included in the Mouser project above:
-- LM4250CN - this Op Amp IC is obsolete but can still be found on eBay.
+- LM4250CN - this Op Amp IC is obsolete but can still be found on eBay
 - 24V power supply (5.5mm x 2.1mm barrel connector) - I ordered the 7A version of this one: https://www.ebay.com/itm/393979601717?var=662535600213
 - 7.5V, 5A Step-Down Voltage Regulator D36V50F7 https://www.pololu.com/product/4093
 - 15V, 2.7A Step-Down Voltage Regulator D30V30F15 https://www.pololu.com/product/4897
 - S-100 slot connectors - sorry you're on your own for these - they can be expensive ($10-12 ea), so populate as few or as many as you'll actually need.
-- 3 standard LEDs (I had plenty in my parts bin).
+- 3 standard LEDs (I had plenty in my parts bin)

 This revision has kept all the great features of the V3 and V4 motherboards including:
 - Active Termination to accomodate fasters speeds on the bus